C0D3D3V/atom-dl/README.md

   -cm CLEAN_METADATA, --clean-metadata CLEAN_METADATA
                         Clean the metadata json from duplicated entires -stj SEND_TO_JDOWNLOADER, --send-to-jdownloader SEND_TO_JDOWNLOADER
-                        Sends all books in the metadata json to JDownloader -rdol, --retry-decryption-of-links
+                        Sends all comics in the metadata json to JDownloader -rdol, --retry-decryption-of-links
                         Retry decrpytion of links in JDownloader that got aborted -rfl, --remove-finished-links